Etsy For Fine Artists: How To Sell Your Higher Priced Work on Etsy

 So I went over to Etsy.

 The good news?
-Not a chilly Schmalder in site.
+Not a chilly Schmalder in sight.

 The bad news?
 I had hit the other extreme — pages of puffy sheep suspended from fluffy felt clouds.